Bayesian Continual Learning via Spiking Neural Networks

 \subsubsection{Two-moons dataset}

 We first consider an offline 2D binary classification task on the two-moons dataset \cite{twomoonsdataset}.
-Training is done on $200$ examples per class with added noise with standard deviation $\sigma = 0.1$ for $100$ epochs.
+Training is done on $200$ examples per class with added noise with standard deviation $\sigma = 0.1$ as proposed in reference \cite{meng2020bayesbinn} for $100$ epochs.
 The inputs $\bmx$ are obtained via population encoding following \cite{snnreview} over $T=100$ time-steps and via $10$ neurons.